appinho/SAGoogleCodeEventTemplate/README.md

 - alien_rhyme(CJ19/1A/HARD): Create suffix try to find longest suffix pairs **Prefix&Suffix**
 - bundling(KS20/A/MEDIUM): Find groups of maximum K members so that the sum of their prefixes is maximized **Prefix/Combinatorics**
 - prefix_trie(LC): Basic class of a prefix trie **Prefix**

-## Lessons learned

-- Go with brute force/complete search first
-- Estimate Big O time/space complexity of given hyperparameters
-- Casting floats can cause rounding issues so prefer multiplication over division
-- Use array as look up e.g. alphabet with [26]
-- Swap to do fast memory changes
-- Sort changed order that is important for result

-## Errors
-- TLE: Use more memory to become faster
-- WA: Error in algorithm
-- RE: Check data types of inputs to avoid overflow
-- CE: out of bounce check missing
-- Sample Failed RE: Check input output streaming
-- Sample Failed CE: Check definition of variables